crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/rockmandash-reviews-anime-backlog-review-gauntlet-2-1691612024/index.md

 ![](./1271696743160473775.png)

-Welcome back to the **SUPER DELUXE ANIME BACKLOG REVIEW GAUNTLET EXTRAVAGANZA, **the fantastic and super amazing [article series](http://anitay.kinja.com/rockmandash-reviews-anime-backlog-review-gauntlet-1-1680197346) where I do mini-reviews of shows I’ve been watching recently that was in my backlog.** **This time we have interesting OVAs, and amazing shows that everyone should watch!
+Welcome back to the **SUPER DELUXE ANIME BACKLOG REVIEW GAUNTLET EXTRAVAGANZA**, the fantastic and super amazing [article series](http://anitay.kinja.com/rockmandash-reviews-anime-backlog-review-gauntlet-1-1680197346) where I do mini-reviews of shows I’ve been watching recently that was in my backlog.** **This time we have interesting OVAs, and amazing shows that everyone should watch!

 ***